Day Camp - Ages 5 to 11 - $205

 Pay in full by March 9th to receive our Early Bird Discount price of $190.

 WHAT IS IT ABOUT?

 Camp Scully's Day Camp is the only American Camp Association accredited Day Camp in the Capital Region.
-It provides a safe environment in which to enjoy a high quality camp experience for your young child aged 5 to 11 years of age.
-The Early Bird Discount is valid if you register and pay before February 28th, where you will receive a reduced price of $180.
+It provides a safe environment in which to enjoy a high quality camp experience for your child aged 5 to 11.
 We offer a wide range of activities outside in our forest and on our lake.
 Activities are tailored to the age of the children and supervised by quality counselors chosen from across the United States and around the world as excellent role-models.

 WHAT IS THE COST?

-Quality supervision with amazing memories costs: $195 per week including lunch.
+Quality supervision with amazing memories costs $205 per week including lunch.

 Extended Hours: Early drop-off at 7:15 a.m. & late pick-up at 6 p.m. is available for an additional $25 for the entire week.
 (Go to the gym, get the grocery shopping done...pedicure perhaps?)

 Stay for our Campfire program on Monday night.
 We'll feed you camper dinner and they join an additional activity and attend our campfire with the overnight campers.
 Pick up is at 9 p.m. and the cost is $25

 We run Monday to Friday 8 a.m. to 5:30 p.m.
 Each week has a special theme listed below.